 There present several free ad supported software removal utilities.
 Also it is possible to remove “Your searches may be tracked” popup advertisements manually.
 But we suggest to combine all these methods below into the one removal algorithm.
 Follow the steps of the tutorial.
 Certain of the steps will require you to restart your system or close this page.
 So, read this guidance carefully, then bookmark or print it for later reference.

 Manual “Your searches may be tracked” pop ups removal

 Most common adware may be deleted without any antivirus programs.
 The manual adware removal is guidance that will teach you how to remove the “Your searches may be tracked” redirect.

-Remove suspicious and unknown software by using Windows Control Panel
+Remove “Your searches may be tracked” associated software by using Windows Control Panel

 Windows 8, 8.1, 10

 First, click Windows button , then click Search .
 Type ‘Control panel’and press Enter as displayed on the screen below.

 After the ‘Control Panel’ opens, click the ‘Uninstall a program’ link under Programs category as shown on the screen below.